siddharthroy12/Portfolio-website/content/blogs/all-react-hooks-explained.md

 }, [])
 ```

-Sometimes when we run an async function when the comp gets mounted if the function tries to update a state after the comp gets unmounted it can cause memory leaks to it's better to stop that from happining using cleanup function.
+Sometimes when we run an async function when the comp gets mounted if the function tries to update a state after the comp gets unmounted it can cause memory leaks so it's better to stop that from happening using the cleanup function.